rspber/tsdesktop/README.md

 All the examples work and the basis is solid connections, do spare time to make them (it takes many hours, but without it nothing will work).

-The connections should be made straight from A to B with the wires in the protective sleeves, as in the factory, and then it will work.
+The connections should be made straight from A to B with the wires in the protective sleeves, the factory ones are the best, and then it will work.

 <!--
 <p dir="auto">